 The anxiety associated with a craving for nicotine is as real as the nose on our face.
 But how much of that anxiety is self induced?
 Why not find out?

-Savor your healing don't fear it.
-Embrace and welcome each and every opportunity to take back your life.
-Enjoy coming home.
-There is a calm and quiet mind up ahead, one that will go days, then weeks and then months or even years without once having an urge or crave to introduce nicotine into your bloodstream.
+For there is a calm and quiet mind up ahead.
+It's one that will go days, then weeks and then months or even years without once having an urge or crave to introduce nicotine into your bloodstream.
 But don't take my word for it.
-Read the accounts of those you came before you.
+Read more than 800 accounts of those you came before you.

 For additional crave coping tips read Chapter 11 of Freedom from Nicotine - The Journey Home.
 Baby steps, just here and now, these next few minutes, yes you can!